airbnb/javascript/README.md

 # TSJS
-> Coveo TypeScript (and JavaScript) Cloud Platform Standards
+> TypeScript (and JavaScript) Standards for the Coveo Cloud Platform

 Other Standards